Avian Influenza advice

 • Do not touch wild bird feathers or surfaces contaminated with wild bird droppings

-Actions for bird keepers following the outbreak near Penicuik
+Actions for bird keepers following outbreaks near Penicuik, Scottish Borders

 New control zones in place